mekdie/react-tic-tac-toe/README.md

 # Tic-Tac-Toe Game built with React (with Extensions!)

 This project was based on Official React Tutorial by [Reactjs.org](https://reactjs.org/tutorial/tutorial.html).
+However what make this Mekdie's tic-tac-toe React game unique is that, this project only takes the original tutorial as a mere reference but all code are re-written with functional based components and hooks in 2022 instead of the original using class based components.
+At least this way I could practice my new React skills.
+Also as a challenge, all extra functionalities and features are added here too including from the official and personal.

-Additional features/ideas (Extensions) [reference](https://reactjs.org/tutorial/tutorial.html#wrapping-up)
+\*Additional features/ideas (Extensions) [reference](https://reactjs.org/tutorial/tutorial.html#wrapping-up)

+Access the game [here](https://mekdie.github.io/react-tic-tac-toe) built with Github Pages and gh-pages module.

+If I have time to improve and increase this project's value, I will build MekdieAI as a computer opponent in this project (TicTacToe game).
+Wish me luck ^^

+Have a good day.

 ## Version Changelog